HF=HM V: Seiberg-Witten-Floer homology and handle addition: Properties of solutions to ( )

 \pf If \(w\) is identically zero, write \(\psi = r^{-1/2} \lambda\).
 The pair \((A, \lambda)\) obeys the \(r = 1\) version of (\ref{eq:(A.4)}).
 In this case, the standard differntial equation techniques give the desired bounds.
 See for example what is said in Chapter 5 of \cite{KM}.

-Granted the case when \(w\) vanishes identically, assume for what follows that \(w \neq 0\) at points on \(Y_{Z}\).
-The bound on \(|\psi|\) follows by first using the Weitzenb\"ock formula for the Dirac operator to see that \(|\psi|^{2}\) obeys a differential inequality that has the schematic form:
+Granted that \(w\) is not identically zero, assume for what follows that \(w \neq 0\) at points on \(Y_{Z}\).
+The bound on \(|\psi|\) follows by first using the Weitzenb\"ock formula for the square of the Dirac operator to see that \(|\psi|^{2}\) obeys a differential inequality that has the schematic form: